Last Updated on April 11, 2023

 About the Malta Business Registry

-The Malta Business Registry, established under Subsidiary Legislation The Malta Business Registry, established under Subsidiary Legislation 497.27, is responsible for the registration of new commercial partnerships, the registration of documents related to commercial partnership, the issuing of certified documentation including certificates of good-standing amongst others, the reservation of company names, the collection of registration and other fees, the publication of notices and the imposition and collection of penalties.
+The Malta Business Registry, established under Subsidiary Legislation 595.27, is responsible for the registration of new commercial partnerships, the registration of documents related to commercial partnership, the issuing of certified documentation including certificates of good-standing amongst others, the reservation of company names, the collection of registration and other fees, the publication of notices and the imposition and collection of penalties.
 The Registry also conducts investigations of companies and the keeping of the company and partnership register.

-Furthermore s/he will be expected to assist in other duties as may be directed from time to time either by the Chief Legal Officer or by any other official to whom the Chief’s authority is delegated.
+Furthermore s/he will be expected to assist in other duties and other Units as may be directed from time to time either by the Head of the Legal & Enforcement Unit or by any other official to whom the Head’s authority is delegated.

 Any other duties described above may change depending on the exigencies of the Unit and/or the MBR.

-Preference will be given to candidates who possess a University of Malta Degree in Law (LL.D) or Accounting or Banking & Finance or equivalent academic qualification in a relevant field of study at National Qualification Framework Level 6 or better, duly certified by the Malta Qualifications Recognition Information Centre (MQRIC)* or a widely recognised professional qualification at a comparable level.
+(i) Preference will be given to candidates who possess a University of Malta Bachelor of Laws with Honours (LL.B) or equivalent academic qualification in a relevant field of study at National Qualification Framework Level 6 or better, duly certified by the Malta Qualifications Recognition Information Centre (MQRIC)* or a widely recognised professional qualification at a comparable level; OR

 How to Apply